Source–message–channel–receiver model of communication: Social-cultural system

 Berlo uses the term "social-cultural system" to talk about the agent's position in their society and culture.
-It contrasts with the other factors (communication skills, attitudes, knowledge) since it is not just a personal or psychological factor: it depends not only on the individual but also on their wider relations.
+It contrasts with the other factors (communication skills, attitudes, knowledge) since it is not just a mental factor: it depends not only on the person but also on their wider relations.
 It includes background beliefs and values common in this culture and ideas about what kinds of behavior are unacceptable.
 Within a culture, these aspects are also determined by the person's position within society, like their social class, which groups they belong to, and their more specific roles.

 The social-cultural system affects the purpose for which one communicates, the receiver and channel one chooses, what kind of content one transmits, and the words one selects to express this content.
 Such factors can influence how communicators behave, what guidelines they follow, what is being discussed, and how the contents are encoded and decoded.
 For example, there is a difference in how one talks to superiors and to peers.
 The communication styles of people with distinct social-cultural backgrounds can differ a lot.
-For example, Americans, Indonesians, Japanese, and Germans may differ both in which contents they talk about and how they express them.
+For example, Americans, Indonesians, Japanese, and Germans may differ both in what content they talk about and how they express them.
 In cases of big social or cultural differences between source and receiver, effective communication is often severely limited.

 Message

 Berlo understands the message as a physical product of the source, like a speech, a written letter, or a painting.
 He holds that the message has three main factors: the code, the content, and the treatment.
 Each of these factors can be analyzed from two perspectives: based on the elements they use and based on the structure of how these elements are connected to each other.
-The elements of a message are the individual signs and symbols used.
+The elements of a message are the signs and symbols used.
 For a newspaper article, the elements are the letters and words it contains.
 The structure of the message concerns the way these elements are arranged or to their order.
 Many interpreters talk of five main features by counting elements and structure as separate factors.

 Berlo distinguishes between message and meaning.
 For him, communication is about the transmission of messages.
 Meaning, on the other hand, is personal to each participant and is relevant for the stages of en- and decoding.
 What meaning they associate with the message depends on various factors, including their past life experiences, their communication skills, their knowledge, and their culture.
 For this reason, they may associate different meanings with the message.
 For example, the source might think that the meaning of their message is of utmost importance while the receiver may dismiss it as trivial or irrelevant.